hiiamboris/red-spaces-gitlab-mirror/creators.md

 This allows for rotation, compression, reflection, anything.
 Can we make a "mirror" space that reflects another space along some axis?
 Easily.

 `into` is not required for hittesting, it just makes it possible to use all these transformations on events.
 If all inner spaces are just boxes, `map` should be defined instead.
+Where `into` is also useful is in infinite spaces like `grid-view`.

 <details>
 	<summary>